maximan3000/CaesarCipher/README.md

 # Caesar Cipher (Keyed Caesar) java library

-Java library for Ceasar Cipher (Keyed Caesar) that allows:
+Java library for Ceasar Cipher (Keyed Caesar) that can:

-1. Encrypt & decrypt english text
+1. Encrypt & decrypt english text using keyword and keyword offset (shift)
-2. Hack encrypted english text
+2. Hack encrypted english text using frequency of letters and dictionary of words

 ## Requirements